 Where the events which are the subject of a complaint under this procedure have been reported to the Police, the Senior Tutor will normally suspend the procedure pending the outcome of any police investigation and/or criminal proceedings.

-[Insert reference to powers under College Statutes and Ordinances to suspend a student for short periods of time] or [Under this procedure the Head of House, on the advice of the Senior Tutor, shall have power to impose any precautionary measures set out below for a period of up to 21 days where the Head of House considers that any such measures are necessary:
+[Insert reference to powers under College Statutes and Ordinances to suspend a student for short periods of time] or [Under this procedure the Head of House, on the advice of the Senior Tutor, shall have power to impose any precautionary measures set out below for a period of up to 21 days, in the first instance, where the Head of House considers that any such measures are necessary:

-(a) to ensure that a full and proper investigation can be carried out in relation to any matter (either under a procedure in the College or by the ); and/or
+(a) to ensure that a full and proper investigation can be carried out in relation to any matter (whether under a procedure in the College, or by the University or the Police); and/or

 (b) to protect any person while any matter is being dealt with under a procedure in the College or as part of a criminal process.

+The Head of House shall have the power to extend any precautionary measures imposed for additional periods of no more than 21 days in duration.

 The precautionary measures which the Head of House may impose are any one or more of the following:

 (a) excluding the person from some or all of the College’s facilities and/or premises;